What is Magic Mushroom and Where to Find It in Gili Trawangan

 It is also possible to find them on some of the other islands like Bali and Lombok, but you have to be very, very careful.
 The person trying to sell you the drug could be an undercover cop, or someone pretending to be one.
 In any case, it’s going to cause you a lot of trouble.

-I’m pretty sure almost every bar/restaurant/guesthouse on Gili Trawangan sell the magic shrooms — if not on the menu, then under the table, from one of the staff members.
+I’m pretty sure almost every bar/restaurant/guesthouse on Gili Trawangan sells the magic shrooms — if not on the menu, then under the table.

 But the best place to find them would be on the Sunrise Beach, located on the northeast of the island.
 Here, there are a cluster of small bars all proudly selling magic mushrooms as their in-house specialty.